New DNA results shed light on Iron Age use of whale bone and the remarkable process of decommissioning a broch in South Ronaldsay 2,000 years ago.

 Whale bone seems to have been a highly important material for Iron Age communities.

-The appearance of these ocean giants on local beaches, when stranded, must have occasioned opportunities to recover a large volume of meat, oil (fuel for lamps), as well as a substantial resource for making objects.
-Whale bone-work clearly included things like our big vessel (The Cairns has also yielded several more whale bone vessels from across the site), but also tool-making (e.g. weaving ‘batons’, chopping-boards, ‘soft’ anvils, and much more), and even for architectural purposes such as large ribs used as roof rafters.
+The appearance of these ocean giants on beaches, when stranded, must have occasioned opportunities to recover a large volume of meat, oil (fuel for lamps), as well as a substantial resource for making objects.
+Whalebone work clearly included things like our big vessel (The Cairns has also yielded several more whale bone vessels from across the site), but also toolmaking (e.g. weaving “batons”, chopping-boards, soft anvils, and much more), and even for architectural purposes such as large ribs used as roof rafters.

-Indeed, it’s possible that a stranding of a major animal, like a massive fin whale, would have represented an exponential contribution to the community’s resources.
+It is possible that a stranding of an animal, like a massive fin whale, would have represented an exponential contribution to the community’s resources.

-Vicki Szabo suggests: “As a free and scavenged resource, whale provides a large volume of high value protein.
-Large whales are generally 14+% body weight bone, which means that a fin whale represents a massive quantity of soft tissue, meat and blubber at around 70%”.
+Vicki Szabo suggested: “As a free and scavenged resource, whale provides a large volume of high value protein.
+Large whales are generally 14 plus per cent body weight bone, which means that a fin whale represents a massive quantity of soft tissue, meat and blubber at around 70 per cent.”

-This amount of food input may have served to energise productive capacity, providing additional assurance of a successful year for the community.
-Perhaps a stranding may have permitted endeavours and projects that might otherwise have been thought risky, making them more manageable.
+This amount of food from a stranged whale may have energised productive capacity, providing additional assurance of a successful year for the community.
+Perhaps, by making them more manageable, a stranding permitted endeavours and projects that might otherwise have been considered risky.

-At The Cairns, this whale boon could have included support for a major undertaking such as ending the premier building, the broch, a structure that had dominated the local landscape and society for generations.
-It would have been no minor activity to demolish the upper parts of the massive and complex broch, and it is likely that the work of rendering it down would have had some serious consequences for the settlement, at the heart of which, lay the broch.
+At The Cairns, this whale boon could have included support for a major undertaking such as decommissioning the broch, – a structure that had dominated the landscape, and society, for generations.
+It would have been no minor activity to demolish the upper parts of the structure and it is likely that the work of taking it down would have had serious consequences for the surrounding settlement.

-It would have been a physically arduous and time-consuming process, probably involving many people, taking them away from other important tasks required of this busy farming group.
+It would have been a physically arduous and time-consuming process, probably involving many people, taking them away from other important tasks, in particular, food production.

-That is not to say that the stranding of a single large whale led to the ending of the broch.
+That is not to say that the stranding of a single whale led to the demise of the broch.

-There is growing evidence that the period around the 2nd Century AD was a time when many brochs were coming to their end, at least in their initial form as high-walled, tower-like buildings.
-There is a sense, therefore, that things were changing, more generally, in Iron Age society across Northern Scotland at that time, which the waning importance of monumental broch architecture is a part of.
+There is growing evidence that the period around the 2nd Century AD was a time when many brochs were coming to their end – at least in their initial form as high-walled, tower-like buildings.
+Things were changing, more generally, across Iron Age society in northern Scotland and that at that time and the waning importance of monumental broch architecture was part of that.